summer-intern-code/how-to-predict-the-price-with-machine-learning-method/README.md

-# how to predict the price with machine learning method
+# How to predict the price with machine learning method
 ## Introduction
 #### This part contains code related to predicting the price in a rolling basis and feature optimization engneering.
 ## Main method